-Let us begin with a basic definition of what we mean by "Driver Risk" as it relates to Driver Risk Management within the transportation industry; Driver risk, are those factors that could adversely influence or hinder the safe operation and efficient transportation services performed by the driver for their company.
+Let us begin with a basic definition of what we mean by "Driver Risk" as it relates to Driver Risk Management within the transportation industry; Driver risk, is those factors that could adversely influence or hinder the safe operation and efficient transportation services performed by the driver for their company.
 Some aspects are intrinsic to the transport process permitting little marginal gains in those areas.
-For example should a driver fail to stop at a red light and strike your drivers vehicle little could have been done as that was not in any way a failure of your driver.
+For example, should a driver fail to stop at a red light and strike your driver's vehicle little could have been done as that was not in any way a failure of your driver?

-Others aspects however are the direct result of driving behaviors or choices made by the driver of the vehicle and these are targeted to provide substantial gains in reduction in risk that can affect many other driver related activities.
+Other aspects, however, are the direct result of driving behaviors or choices made by the driver of the vehicle, and these are targeted to provide substantial gains in a reduction in risk that can affect many other driver-related activities.

-Far too often I turn on the TV, I see news reports of undisciplined, unprofessional drivers causing accidents, while sending text messages on their cell phones or Blackberries, when they should be concentrating on driving their vehicles.
-This form of Driver Risk is a direct result of dangerous driver behavior and poor choices both of which in many cases are 100% preventable if the driver learns to recognizes the dangers and agrees not to do these distracting things while driving company vehicles.
+Far too often, I turn on the TV; I see news reports of undisciplined, unprofessional drivers causing accidents while sending text messages on their cell phones or Blackberries when they should be concentrating on driving their vehicles.
+This form of Driver Risk is a direct result of dangerous driver behavior and poor choices, both of which, in many cases, are 100% preventable if the driver learns to recognize the dangers and agrees not to do these distracting things while driving company vehicles.

 Why Must We Manage Fleet Driver Risk?

-Unmanaged Fleet Driver Risk can cause massive realized losses with unnecessary liability in a otherwise healthy and thriving company.
-Excessive or unmanaged Fleet Driver Risk can have negative or damaging effects in the following areas:
+Unmanaged Fleet Driver Risk can cause massive realized losses with unnecessary liability in an otherwise healthy and thriving company.
+Excessive or unmanaged Fleet Driver Risk can have damaging effects in the following areas:

 - Driver Personal Safety